tocuto/transfromage/README.md

 ### Contribution

-The best way to contribute for this API is ~~donating~~ creating pull requests with bug fixes and new events / methods (like joining the map editor, getting a map XML, loading Lua...)
+The best way to contribute for this API is creating pull requests with bug fixes and new events / methods (like joining the map editor, getting a map XML, loading Lua...)

 ## Base example